mariosar/mariosar.github.io/_posts/2019-10-31-restful-apis.md

 # Summary

 REST defines a convention for communication allowing servers listening for HTTP requests to expose services and resources.
 Clients (or consumers) send requests following this convention, utilizing standard HTTP protocols, and perform operations on the resources exposed by the Web Service.
-The most common operations are CRUD operations - create, read, update, delete.
+The most common operations are CRUD operations - create, read, update, and delete.
 Each of these operations corresponds to an HTTP method that conveys the intention of the request.
 The URI of the request specifies the resource being managed.

 Hopefully by now you have a basic understanding of REST APIs from this blog post.
 Thank you for visiting!